loaychlih/loaychlih.github.io/README.md

 ## Projects

-### Synthetic Data Generation FOR AN E-commerce Chatbot use case
+### Synthetic Data Generation for an E-commerce Chatbot use case
 GitHub: [Agent_E-Commerce-Chatbot](https://github.com/loaychlih/Agent_E-Commerce-Chatbot)

 A powerful synthetic data generation pipeline using the **Ragas** framework to simulate realistic e-commerce queries and personas.